Barbara Buchner: Career

 In 2020, Buchner was appointed as the global managing director of the Climate Policy Initiative.

 Buchner directs CPI's Global Innovation Lab for Climate Finance, which was created in 2014 and has sister programs in Brazil and India.
+In 2021, Buchner was appointed a Professor in Practice for Sustainable Finance at SOAS University of London.

 Publications

 Buchner has published articles in journals and in books.
 Her publications include: